RetroGamerStuff/n64rgb/generalRGBmod/README.md

 ### In-Game Routines (IGR)

-Three functionalities are implemented: toggle de-blur feature and toggle the 15bit mode (see above) as well as resetting the console.
+Three functionalities are implemented: toggle de-blur feature and toggle the 15bit mode as well as resetting the console.

 The button combination are as follows: